plancksecurity/planck-proxy/README.md

 You must use this settings to specify the HOST and PORT of the SMTP server the p≡p Gate will use to send the messages.

-### nextmx.map

-This map is used to set the next hop mx address for each domains in the mail server.

-The p≡p Gate will look for the domain in the recipient's address as a key in this file, and use the value to populate the "X-NextMX" header.
-Otherwise this header will be "auto" and postfix would have to perform an MX lookup.

-This header will be used later on by postfix to send the emails, as referred in the Postfix's configuration `main.cf` file [(see below)](https://git.pep.security/pep/pEpGate/#maincf)

 ## Features

 ### Decryption